What is an Atrial Septal Defect or ASD?

 Heart consists of four chambers, of which upper two chambers are called as atria and lower two chambers are called as ventricles.
 Atrial septal defect (ASD) is a type of congenital heart defect, in which there is an abnormal opening or a hole in interatrial septum (dividing wall between two atria).
 This opening allows the passage of pulmonary venous blood from left atrium to right atrium, causing mixing of oxygenated and deoxygenated blood in right atrium and increasing the flow of blood to lungs.
-The increased blood flow may increase the workload of the lungs, and eventually cause lung damage.
+The increased blood flow may increase the workload of the lungs, and eventually cause damage to heart and lungs.

 The exact cause of ASD remains unclear.
 However, it is believed that during fetal developmental stages, a hole is present in the interatrial septum, which gradually closes before birth or during infancy.
 If the hole persists, it is called an atrial septal defect.